AU-HCI/website/markdown/git.md

 The last Git operation you will need for this course is a means of fetching or __pulling__ recent changes by people other than you from Github.
-For example, I'll be adding your assingments to your repository throughout the semester, and so, you will need to get them from Github into your repository.
+For example, I'll be adding your assignments to your repository throughout the semester, and so, you will need to get them from Github into your repository.